Skip to navigation Skip to content

 • A review of hardship changes the RAD/DAP hardship reduction amount

-• Details from 1 March 2022 to 31 July 2022 will need to be referred to HSDD for a manual adjustment to be paid
+• Details from 1 March 2022 to 31 July 2022 need to be referred to HSDD for a manual adjustment to be paid

 • ACSP updated coding will then adjust any RAD/DAP hardship from 1 August 2022 onwards

-Send a LPS escalation
+Send an LPS escalation

 • Provider team does manual adjustment